NVIDIA/GenerativeAIExamples/docs/multimodal-data.md

 ## Limitations

-Although the AI Foundation Models endpoint uses the Neva_22B model for processing images, this example supports uploading images that are part of PDF files only.
+Although the AI Foundation Models endpoint uses the Neva_22B model for processing images, this example supports uploading images that are part of PDF and PPTX files only.
 For example, after deploying the services, you cannot upload a PNG, JPEG, TIFF, or any other image format file.